 In 1996, among Swiss nationals there were 29 older people for 100 persons of working age compared with only 7 among foreign nationals.
 In 2021, this old-age dependency ratio was 40 among Swiss nationals and 11 among foreign nationals.

-In 2020, single-person households accounted for more than a third of households in Switzerland, followed by couples without children, and family households.
+In 2021, single-person households accounted for more than a third of households in Switzerland, followed by couples without children, and households with children aged under 25.
 The vast majority of couples with children are married.
-Lone parents with children aged under 25 account for 4.7% of households.
+Lone parents account for 4.7% of households.

 Statistical sources and concepts